miraikan-research/BentoMuseum-Miraikan/README.md

 ## About
 This iOS app provides audio-tactile interactions to the [3D-printed stackable museum floor maps](https://www.thingiverse.com/thing:5555502).
-Text-to-speech audio explanations are given when a user touches the interactive parts (exhibits and structural attractions) when a 3D-printed floor is on the iPad.
+Text-to-speech audio explanations are given when a user touches the interactive parts (exhibits and structural attractions) when a 3D-printed floor is on an iPad.

 ## Environment
 - Target OS